 Discord alternatives: Our top picks for online communication

 Discord has become one of the most popular communication platforms for gamers, communities, and even businesses – it’s so omnipresent in online communication that we built a Memberful integration for it.
+Discord is available on both desktop and mobile apps, enhancing accessibility and user experience.

 But it may not be the perfect choice for everyone.
 Some people prefer alternatives with better security, lower resource consumption, or more customization options.
 Others may want a dedicated gaming chat platform or a business-friendly alternative.
-If you’re looking for a Discord alternative that better suits your needs, we’ve compiled the best options available today.
+Historically, group communication tools like TeamSpeak, Ventrilo, and Mumble facilitated group communication during multiplayer games, but their limitations prompted the shift to Discord.
+Ventrilo, for instance, is known for its minimal use of CPU resources, making it appealing for gamers.
+Additionally, Ventrilo offers encrypted user-server connections, ensuring data security during communications.

 What is Discord?